AramZS/devblog/src/posts/hello-day-6.md

 Is it possible to have the docs content not committed on `main` but only on `gh-pages`?
 That would seem to be a good solution, but let's see.

+Ooops, I was fiddling with trying to build a useful gitignore file for docs and passing it through and accidentally deleted all my layouts.

+Let me pull those files back in from the last good commit: `git checkout 32e6206c0680d9009a316b85e33461479058d81d src/_layouts/*`

+Yup that did it.
+My Index file is back.
+Ok